 If you’ve ever checked a weather or traffic report before leaving your house, then you know that real-time information about what’s happening around you can help you make smarter decisions.
 If icy roads cause a five-car pileup on the highway, you know you’ll need to watch for ice and maybe find a new route.
 You use the information you learned to adjust your plan so you can safely make it to your destination.

-Team-based safety applies this same concept to job sites.
+Team-based safety applies this same concept to job sites with wireless gas detectors.

 When alarm conditions are automatically shared, the entire team can make safer, faster, more informed decisions.
-Instead of guessing what to do when a gas monitor goes into alarm, peers get the information they need to act fast.
+Instead of guessing what to do when a gas monitor goes into alarm, wireless connectivity in gas detectors ensure peers get the information they need to act fast.
 Whether a gas hazard, man-down, or panic situation causes an instrument to alarm, all peers in the connected group will instantly know who is in danger and why.
 This leads to better safety outcomes for individual workers, the team, and the organization.